GRASSY MOUNTAIN GOLD

 Government And Economic Development ENDORSEMENTS

-The Grassy Mountain Gold Project has received formal letters of support from local Malheur County leaders, recognizing the project’s potential to contribute to jobs, investment, and the regional economy.
+The Grassy Mountain Gold Project has received formal letters of support from local Malheur County leaders, recognizing its potential to contribute to jobs, investment, and the local economy.

 "The Grassy Mountain Mine presents an unprecedented opportunity for our region - one that promises to bring meaningful economic development, family-wage jobs, and critical revenue to our rural communities, while upholding rigorous environmental and safety standards." - Malheur County Court